inhumantsar/terraform-aws-github-runner/docs/test-lambda-local.md

 export AWS_PROFILE=gh-development
 ```

-For SAM a `template.yml` defines the lambda for running local.
-Thats all, now build your the lambda with `yarn run dist` and next invoke the lambda with `sam local invoke`.
+For SAM a `template.yml` defines the lambda for running locally.
+Thats all, now build your lambda with `yarn run dist` and then invoke the lambda with `sam local invoke`.

 ### With Node